How To Fix Server Response Time

 There are several options available in the selection of server software.
 And most users choose to use Apache or Nginx.
 Each web server has its own pros and cons.
 With Nginx that is the ability to provide a better performance in most cases.

 Finally, no matter what server software you’re using, it’s still important to configure it so that expiration rules can be defined.
 For example, is the case with browser caching.

 Improved Database Performance

-In addition to the recommendations mentioned above, optimizing the performance of the database plays a vital role in efforts for reducing sever response time.
+In addition to the recommendations mentioned above, optimizing the performance of the database plays a vital role in efforts for reducing severe response time.
 There are quite a few different ways to optimize database performance.
-Like: rewrite your queries to prioritize performance, change your schema to group objects and use indexes…
+Like: rewrite your queries to prioritize performance, change your schema to group objects, and use indexes…

 Take the suggestions in this article right away and implement them into your website to start improving your server response time!

 Read more related articles: